rsmml/challenge/README.txt

 .
 At the end, I create a function that fetchs the endpoint  https://join.dev.neta.sh/api/interview-tests/vault-of-sweets with the requested headers ('Autorization', 'Candidate-Email') interpolating the uncodeSecretKey() in the 'bearer variable.

+.
+The problem is that I cannot guaranty access to the endpoint and get all the HTML tags.